-Details of use of IV and nebulised zanamivir for patients under 18 years can be found in the manufacturer's guidance (16).
-Further dosing information on dosing in haemodialysis, if needed, can be found in the manufacturer's physician guidance document supplied with the medication.
-For children aged less than 13 years, adjust the oseltamivir dose as per the Oseltamivir chapter in the BNF for children:
+Details of use of IV zanamivir for patients under 18 years can be found in the summary of product characteristics (SPC) (16).
+Further dosing information on dosing in haemodialysis, if needed, can be found in the SPC.

+For children aged less than 13 years, adjust the oseltamivir dose as per the Oseltamivir chapter in the BNF for children: BNF for children: